Small Village Woes

 Thanks for your response, BortSonofBort.
 Always nice to see that the authors are monitoring the module pages.
 I did not mean anything negative about the size or complexity of your work.
 Just that there were so many years of posts about it!
 Wow.
 Thanks for all the effort.
 I have played almost all the Hack n Slash type modules on the Vault and so am a bit jaded, I would have to say.
 The stripping is a technique that many use to balance play, and I understand that better now than when I wrote this review.
 I still think that my 7 star review is about right for my enjoyment level.
 Again, thanks for all the effort!

 I check back here every so often because people's feedback really tickles me.
 For good or for bad.
 This project also meant quite a bit to me at the time of creating it.
-I was 21 years-old when I began work on this module, and desperately seeking an outlet to funnel my disappointment in life at the time.
-A person's early-20s can be very conflicted with taking in all new perspectives and information about their surroundings and the people who inhabit them, while at the same time critiquing and refuting passed down traditions.

 A big thanks for this quality module.
 I used this as a starting adventure for low levels before leading into the OC for EE (as once one has learned how to play the "training academy" isn't a very compelling start point for me).
 Works great and I didn't run into any bugs.
 It also has the benefit of not requiring digging around in CEP stuff.